Stalpo/stalpomaparthelper/README.md

 ### Inventory desync
 - Fixed desync when moving items to/from a shulker
 <hr>
-**Since "delay" is still not a global setting (Stalpo’s TODO) and must be changed manually, my build uses a delay of 22ms**
+<b> Since "delay" is still not a global setting (Stalpo’s TODO) and must be changed manually, my build uses a delay of 22ms </b>

 ### Why?